dhh1128/codecraft.co/comments-on-comments.md

 <p style="padding-left:60px;">Instead of commenting that something is an "IN" parameter, make it const.
 Instead of commenting that a parameter should never be null, make it a reference or add a precondition.
 Instead of commenting the semantics of a variable, give it a name that make its semantics clear.
 Tools will then enforce what you say, and guarantee that it remains accurate.</p>
 <p style="padding-left:60px;">When you have conveyed as much as you can with pure code--and only then--any important aspects of your mental model that don't come across go into comments.</p>
 <p style="padding-left:30px;"><strong>Good comments explain the subtle and important, not the obvious or irrelevant.</strong></p>
 <p style="padding-left:60px;">The comments of great coders tend to focus on why a particular tradeoff was chosen, what ramifications might surprise the next guy, or where a hidden dependency lurks.
-Those who follow gain expertise with less battle scars--or else they diagnose old mistakes with greater confidence.</p>
+Those who follow gain expertise with less battle scars--or elshey diagnose old mistakes with greater confidence.</p>
 <p style="padding-left:60px;">Because good comments avoid trivia, they tend to remain accurate.
 Others appreciate their value and buy in to their upkeep.
 This becomes a way to reinforce effective communication and best practices for an entire team.</p>
 <p style="padding-left:60px;">When comments become inaccurate, it is usually an indictment of their relevance, not of sloppy maintainers.
 Consider the mandated comments in "<a title="How to turn coding standards into epic fails — or not" href="coding-standards.md">How to turn coding standards into epic fails — or not</a>."</p>
 <p style="padding-left:30px;"><strong>Good comments are concise.</strong></p>